Want quick help in deciding between the Mini Micro Scooter or the Maxi Micro Scooter?

 - The steering stick extends from 24″ to 36″

-- 3 wheel scooter that will grow with your child
+- This Micro Kickboard scooter also has 3 wheel scooter and will grow with your child

 - Costs more than the Micro Mini Scooter, but lasts longer in terms of age

-- If your child is getting closer to the upper limits, I’d suggest going with the Micro Maxi Scooter as they’ll have much more time to use it.
+- If your child is getting closer to the upper limits of the Micro Mini Scooter, or if you want more use, I’d suggest going with the Micro Maxi Scooter as they’ll have much more time to use it.

 Want to Know More about How We Decided on Buying a Micro Scooter?

 We are so fortunate to live in a fantastic neighborhood where our little kids are able to go outside and play in the street.
 Of course we keep an eye on them, but we’re tucked away where very few cars come in and out, and those that do (generally) watch out for our kids.
 It’s the perfect place to let them run around, ride bikes, hang out with friends, and watch your kid scooter around.

 As the kids have gotten older, they play with different things, and their vehicles/ride-on toys have evolved.
 Now that we have a bunch of ages between the families who live here, it’s fun to see what everyone likes to ride and play on.
 Generally, my son runs around while other kids scoot or ride and it took us some time to figure out what he would really like to play with.

 Deciding on a Scooter for Kids